 “The present study shows that COVID-19 can often present as a common cold-like illness.
 SARS-CoV-2 can actively replicate in the upper respiratory tract, and is shed for a prolonged time after symptoms end, including in stool,” the study authors wrote.

 Scientists also found that people with COVID-19 may shed over 1,000 times more virus than emitted during peak shedding of the 2003 SARS infection.
 They say this could explain why COVID-19 has spread so rapidly.

-Public health experts have advised people to stop touching their face to cut down on your risk of contracting the new coronavirus.
+Public health experts have advised people to stop touching their faces to cut down on the risk of contracting the new coronavirus.
 But that’s easier said than done.

 We talked to experts who told us how we can train ourselves to avoid touching our face constantly.
 More information can be found here.

 As the outbreak continues to spread, there are ways you can prepare.
 Among them is simply stocking up your medicine cabinet with over-the-counter cold and flu medications.